Racial Justice Ministry

 As an important but simple first step we have launched a Racial Justice Ministry to help us create some clear opportunities for engagement and advocacy.

-Racial Justice Ministry seeks to be a ministry avenue for Grace Commons Church mission and vision to be for Boulder, with Love with regard to matters of racial justice.
+Racial Justice Ministry seeks to be a ministry avenue for Grace Commons Church mission and vision to love Boulder and beyond in matters of racial justice.

 Since the summer of 2020, a group of Covenant partners began to take a deeper look into the historic and divisive realities that are based on racial and ethnic tensions.
-Today, RJM invites anyone on the journey to love Boulder and beyond in matters of racial justice.
+Today, RJM invites anyone on this journey to join us in this endeavor.
 As an initial step toward this end, the team recommends these resources:

 - ECO Statement on Racial Reconciliation